rickcentralcontrolcom/geo-rct-methodology/Central_Control_Geo_RCT_Whitepaper.md

 • 8-week test: 80% power at 2.8% lift (marginal
 improvement for 60% more media cost)
+This section demonstrates ICC estimation and application.
+The complete implementation is in [icc_estimation.py](./code/icc_estimation.py).
 ESTIMATING AND APPLYING INTRACLASS
 CORRELATION COEFFICIENT (ICC)